top of page

 • What support is needed

-They are also ideal for following up on apprasial/PDR objectives — rather than leaving development to once a year.
+They are also ideal for following up on appraisal/PDR objectives — rather than leaving development to once a year.

 5. Open with Ownership